 - The Lust Of The Eyes– she saw that it was a delight to the eyes.

-Eve was deceived into eating the forbidden fruit and later tried to use this as an excuse.
-But she ate from the fruit out of her own free will and so did Adam.
+Eve, in the end, was deceived into eating the forbidden fruit.
+(2 Corinthians 11:3) But she ate the fruit out of her own free will and so did Adam.

-Neither Eve nor Adam were forced to eat it.
+“She took from its fruit and ate, and she gave also to her husband with her, and he ate.”
+Neither Eve nor Adam was forced to eat it.
 They were both guilty of their own disobedience, but as we will see neither one of them will take responsibility for their actions.

 “Then the eyes of both of them were opened, and they knew that they were naked; and they sewed fig leaves together and made themselves loin coverings.”
 Genesis 3:7

+“They knew that they were naked.”
 Adam and Eve were now filled with shame as they realized that they were naked.
 Before they were not ashamed, they had nothing to be ashamed about.
-Once they ate from the fruit their conscience instantly attacked them.
+(Genesis 2:25) Once they ate from the fruit their conscience instantly attacked them.

 They were not only covering their nakedness, but they were attempting to cover their shame.
-And as we read in the Bible nothing good comes out of trying to hide our sin.
+And as we read in the Bible, nothing good comes out of trying to hide our sin.
 The Bible tells us that we need to confess our sin, not hide it.
+(2 Samuel 12:13; Psalm 32:5; Proverbs 28:13)

 And even if we try to hide it, it is no use, because God sees everything.
 Nothing is hidden from Him.